kuehne-trustable-de/ca3sCore/README.md

 or
 For more information, refer to the [Code quality page][].

+## Tooling

+We are using IntelliJ IDEA.
+Many thanks to [JetBrain's open source support](https://www.jetbrains.com/community/opensource/#support) !

 ## Continuous Integration (optional)

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
 Consult the [Setting up Continuous Integration][] page for more information.